dagda1/cuttingedge/apps/frontendsupport/blog-posts/2023-08-20-which-code-version/index.md

 I used to parse the version of the code from the package.json file, but this is only sometimes reliable.
 The version number field of a package.json file will probably not get updated on each commit, while a git commit hash certainly will.

-## Never commit environment variables to source control
+## Never commit environment variables into source control

-It should be evident today, but checking `.env` files of anything into source control will soon become a security hazard.
-Environment variables should be part of the deployment process, even for something as seemingly innocuous as a git commit hash.
+Checking `.env` files of anything into source control will soon become a security hazard.
+The retrieval and setting of environment variable values should be part of the continuous integration/deployment process (CICD), even for something as seemingly innocuous as a git commit hash.

 In this example, the identifier is rendered into a [remix-run](https://remix.run/docs/en/main) application that deploys to AWS using [aws architect](https://arc.codes/docs/en/get-started/quickstart).